rijumanandhar/tailwind-angular/README.md

 ## To Run

-Run `npm start` insode the cloned project.
+Run `npm start` inside the cloned project.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.